apache/rocketmq-site/_docs/06-best-practice-pull-request.md

     git commit -a -m "doing some work" git push origin ROCKETMQ-xxxx # notice pushing to **origin** not **apache**

-Once you are ready to commit to the apache remote you can merge and push them directly, otherwise always create a PR.
+Once you are ready to commit to the apache remote, you can merge and push them directly, otherwise always create a PR.

 # How to create a PR (committers)